-The the mental health staff consists of licensed psychologists, child psychiatrists, psychiatry fellows, nurses, mental health counselors, post-doctoral fellows/residents, doctoral interns, pre-doctoral psychology practicum students, and administrative staff.
+The the mental health staff consists of licensed psychologists, child psychiatrists, psychiatry fellows, nurses, mental health therapists, post-doctoral fellows/residents, doctoral interns, predoctoral psychology practicum students, and administrative staff.

-Psychology is a recognized subspecialty of the Barrow Neurological Institute at PCH that deals with health-related issues such as adjustment to a medical diagnosis and its treatment, pain management, adherence to medical regimen, management of psychological factors affecting a medical condition, maintenance of good health and prevention of illness, and assessment of children and adolescents.
+Psychology is a recognized subspecialty of PC that deals with health-related issues such as adjustment to a medical diagnosis and its treatment, pain management, adherence to medical regimen, management of psychological factors affecting a medical condition, maintenance of good health and prevention of illness, and assessment of children and adolescents.

 In addition to direct services, the Psychology Section is actively involved in the education and training of health care professionals regarding psychological and behavioral problems and the special needs of hospitalized children and their families, as well as those with other mental health challenges.
-The department functions as an integral part of the hospital structure; staff psychologists serve on a variety of interdisciplinary committees that generate hospital policies and facilitate patient care.
+The department functions as an integral part of the hospital structure; staff psychologists serve on a variety of interdisciplinary committees that generate hospital policies and facilitate patient care, including weekend on-call services.